Reception Rooms: 4

 Just over 3 acres of private grounds surround Wykefield to create a secure and private haven from which to watch the local wildlife and enjoy the stunning surrounding national park views.
 The gardens have been extensively landscaped by the current owners, in order to create a large but manageable Lakeland garden.
 Steps connect the different areas of the garden from flagged patios perfect for alfresco dining and entertaining to the gently sloping lawns that offer elevated views across the local national park countryside.
 Families and those with green fingers will be delighted with the large walled orchard complete with an array of organised vegetable plots and soft fruit.
 This area is a gardeners dream and is fantastic for self sufficiency, currently growing potatoes, peppers, beetroots, pumpkins and asparagus to name a few, the orchard also boasts a selection of apples, damson and pear trees.
-From here you can also access the additional 10 acres of grazing land which is available by separate negotiation.

 In terms of outbuildings, Wykefield has everything you could be looking for with a converted stables block now offering plenty of garages, workshop, storage space and even a ‘man cave’.
 There is also a separate newly constructed car workshop with a double height roller door and car lift, all accessed from a driveway branching off from the main drive leading to the house.